REFER A PATIENT - Please click here for details.

 • This may be helpful in treating secondary obesity and you may wish to do this if your GP or specialist has suggested this.

-• If lipoedema is affecting abdominal and mons pubis areas, or other areas of the body, the lymph-sparing technique that is used for the limbs can also be applied.
+• If Lipoedema is affecting abdominal and mons pubis areas, or other areas of the body, the lymph-sparing technique that is used for the limbs can also be applied.
 This can also be applied in allocating extra surgery time when the arms are performed, obviating the need for a separate surgery.
 During arm surgery the armpits are also targeted.

 • What is the wait time for surgery?